alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/promotional-social/campaigns.md

 You should also read the guidance on what to do before you apply on the [GCS website](https://gcs.civilservice.gov.uk/guidance/marketing/how-to-set-up-a-new-government-campaign-online/).

-When you’re ready to create a campaign site:
+When you're ready to create a campaign site:

-1. Get approval for your campaign from your organisation’s head of communications.
+1. Get approval for your campaign from your organisation's head of communications.
 They can help with your application.
 2. Ask your head of communications to submit a [campaign request form](https://support.publishing.service.gov.uk/campaign_request/new) for you.

 GCS will review your request.
 You should get a decision within 10 working days.